wangxinyufighting/simple_GRPO/README.md

 > ...
 > `</think>`
 > `<answer>`350`</answer>`

-## ✨NEW
-- 2025/02/19: Added a loss triton implementation, which has a little speedup, but you can choose not to use it.
-- 2025/02/19: Added regroup version, implemented sampling of generated data on ref_server.
-- 2025/02/27: Added vllm package to accelerate the inference.

 ## 😊 TODO
 - Answer generation may be invalid due to a group containing all wrong answers or all correct answers.
 We need group reorganization and better answer generation.
 - GPU memory is still tight if it generates long cots.
 We have to split the groups to make the batch smaller.